zuwardo-zero/Vulnerabilities-Writeups/README.md

 **Security Research & Writeups:**

-This repository is a collection for some of my security research (writeups and walkthroughs) which is mostly conducted on live production assets.
+This repository is a collection for some of my security research (writeups and walkthroughs) which is mostly conducted on live production assets or realistic labs.
 It includes:

 Bug Bounty & VDP Disclosures: Real vulnerabilities found through responsible disclosure programs ranging from web, mobile and cloud (mostly redacted).